qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

    that unwanted zeros ("0") have been inserted in the attribute table rows beneath valid data.This can be caused by deleting the values for these cells in Excel using the :kbd:`Backspace` key.
-To correct this problem you need to open the Excel file (you'll need to close QGIS if there if you are connected to the file to allow you to edit the file) and then use :menuselection:`Edit --> Delete` to remove the blank rows from the file.
+To correct this problem you need to open the Excel file (you'll need to close |qg| if there if you are connected to the file to allow you to edit the file) and then use :menuselection:`Edit --> Delete` to remove the blank rows from the file.
 To avoid this problem you can simply delete several rows in the Excel Worksheet